Cliquer ici pour le texte français.

 Gold coins and those with a ridiculously low mintage are not my cup of tea (too expensive).
 As coins should be used for paying things, I usually omit non-circular shaped coins.

-My main goal with these pages is to have a remote list of the coins I have and those I lack; my second goal is to have these coinages better known.
+My main goal when I created these pages eight years ago was to have a list available remotely of the coins I have and those I lack; my second goal is to have these coinages better known.

 This list of countries and territories is independant from my opinion about their legality and their rulers.